Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590

 \subsubsection{Cross-correlation analysis}

-The dust reverberation lag of Mrk~590 has been measured by \cite{kos14} as $\tau_\text{dust} = 37.2^{+2.7}_{-2.7}$~days ($\tau_\text{rest, dust} = 36.2^{+2.6}_{-2.6}$~days) using a part of the full MAGNUM light curves at MJD = $52,842.6-53,429.2$ \citep[see Table~7 of][]{kos14}.
-To obtain a tighter constraint on the epoch when the dust reverberation radius is set to such a small radius of $\simeq 40$~light-days (lt-days), here we re-evaluated the dust reverberation lags of Mrk~590 using the MAGNUM light curves by dividing the light curves more finely on a year-by-year basis, with MJD = $52,843-53,055$, $53,199-53,429$, and $53,511-53,766$.
+The dust reverberation lag of Mrk~590 is measured by \cite{kos14} as $\tau_\text{dust} = 37.2^{+2.7}_{-2.7}$~days ($\tau_\text{rest, dust} = 36.2^{+2.6}_{-2.6}$~days) using a part of the full MAGNUM light curves at MJD = $52842.6-53429.2$ \citep[see Table~7 of][]{kos14}.
+To obtain a tighter constraint on the epoch when the dust reverberation radius is set to such a small radius of $\simeq 30-40$~light-days (lt-days), here we re-evaluate the dust reverberation lags of Mrk~590 using the MAGNUM light curves by dividing the light curves more finely on a year-by-year basis, with MJD = $52843-53055$ (MAGNUM Yr1), $53199-53429$ (MAGNUM Yr2), and $53511-53766$ (MAGNUM Yr3).

-To infer the dust reverberation lags, the cross-correlation function (CCF) between MAGNUM $V$-band and $K$-band light curves at each epoch was evaluated using an interpolation method, in which the unevenly sampled light curves were linearly interpolated to calculate the correlation coefficients at arbitrary lags \citep{gas86,wel99}.
-We used {\tt PYCCF V2} \citep[Python Cross Correlation Function for reverberation mapping studies;][]{sun18b} for the cross-correlation analyses.
-The forward CCF was calculated by interpolating the $K$-band light curve to the $V$-band light curve sampling, and the backward CCF was obtained by interpolating the $V$-band light curve to the $K$-band light curve sampling.
-The final CCF was calculated as the average of the two CCFs.
-CCFs were obtained at 0.1-day intervals within the range of $-100 \leq \tau_\text{dust, obs}~\text{(days)} \leq +100$, where $\tau_\text{dust, obs}$ denotes the observed-frame lag.
-An estimate of the reverberation lag was evaluated as the centroid of the CCF.
-The CCF centroid calculation was performed only for CCF points within 80\% of the peak value of the CCF ($0.8 \times \text{CCF}_\text{max}$).
-The uncertainties in the CCFs and their centroids were estimated using the flux randomisation and random subsample selection method (FR/RSS) of \cite{wel99}.
-Up to $30,000$ Monte Carlo FR/RSS realisations for the $V$- and $K$-band light curve produced a cross-correlation centroid distribution (CCCD) of the dust reverberation lag, whose width was used as an estimate of the measurement uncertainty of the dust reverberation lag.
+To infer the dust reverberation lags, the CCF between MAGNUM $V$-band and $K$-band light curves at each epoch is evaluated using an interpolation method, in which the unevenly sampled light curves are linearly interpolated to calculate the correlation coefficients at arbitrary lags \citep{gas86,wel99}.
+We use {\tt PYCCF V2} \citep[Python Cross Correlation Function for reverberation mapping studies;][]{sun18b} for the cross-correlation analyses.
+The forward CCF is calculated by interpolating the $K$-band light curve to the $V$-band light curve sampling, and the backward CCF is obtained by interpolating the $V$-band light curve to the $K$-band light curve sampling.
+The final CCF is calculated as the average of the two CCFs.
+CCFs are obtained at 0.1-day intervals within the range of $-100 \leq \tau_\text{dust, obs}~\text{(days)} \leq +100$, where $\tau_\text{dust, obs}$ denotes the observed-frame lag.
+An estimate of the reverberation lag is evaluated as the centroid of the CCF.
+The CCF centroid calculation is performed only for CCF points within 80\% of the peak value of the CCF ($0.8 \times \text{CCF}_\text{max}$).
+The uncertainties in the CCFs and their centroids are estimated using the flux randomisation and random subsample selection method (FR/RSS) of \cite{wel99}.
+Up to $30,000$ Monte Carlo FR/RSS realisations for the $V$- and $K$-band light curve produce a cross-correlation centroid distribution (CCCD) of the dust reverberation lag, whose width is used as an estimate of the measurement uncertainty of the dust reverberation lag.